urbio-ecology/superb-connectivity/README.md

 coverage](https://codecov.io/gh/urbio-ecology/urbioconnect/graph/badge.svg)](https://app.codecov.io/gh/urbio-ecology/urbioconnect)
 <!-- badges: end -->

+`urbioconnect` implements methods that help quantify the ecological connectivity for different urban wildlife species.

-`urbioconnect` quantifies how connected habitats are in urban landscapes.
-This is done by providing **habitat** and **barrier** information.
+This is done by providing wildlife **habitat** and urban **barrier** information, the roaming range (in metres) of the wildlife, and some other parameters.

 For example, raster grid data on blue tongued-lizard **habitat**, how far their roaming range is (say, 100 metres) and raster grid data on road and buildings (**barriers**).
-It then computes connected habitat patches and a set of landscape-level metrics:
+It then computes metrics that help assess how connected these habitat patches are:

 - effective mesh size
 - probability of connectedness